sixfeetup/2025_AIFD7_BattleOfTheBots/UPDATES_SUMMARY.md

 - Enterprise MCP coming soon

 **Important Clarification Added:**
-> "Note: No official 'Claude Code' product - Claude powers *other* coding tools via API/MCP"
+> "Note: Claude Code is an Anthropic coding agent tool - this slide highlights Claude Code alongside MCP support"

-This corrects a potential misconception that Anthropic has a standalone coding tool called "Claude Code."
+This corrects the prior note that incorrectly suggested "Claude Code" was not an official product.

 ---